Christa McAuliffe Planetarium

-The Christa McAuliffe Planetarium has seating for 60 including two handicapped accessible seating areas.
-Access to the building is through the "main doors" located on the Mountview Drive side of the building.
+The Christa McAuliffe Planetarium has seating for 60 including two handicapped-accessible seating areas.
+Access to the building is through the "main doors" located on the west Mountview Drive side of the building.
 All other doors are locked to the outside.

 Scheduled Program Times (Monday through Friday)

 9:15 AM 10:15 AM 11:15 AM 1:15 PM

 There will be a $2.00 per student charge for out-of-district groups.